-Requirements for VAT compliance in Austria
+Requirements for VAT compliance in Austria in 2021

 Monthly VAT returns are due in Austria and a yearly return is due by the end of June each year.
 Quarterly return submissions are possible but only if the taxpayer has an annual turnover under 100,000 for the year of the assessment.